 Companies can also use APIs to extract Salesforce data and files.
 This method offers more flexibility but also needs to be maintained as the Salesforce instance changes over time.
-It is best for moving large amounts of data and doing batch processes but is not ideal for recovering data.
+It is best to move large amounts of data and do batch processes, but it is not ideal for recovering data.

 To both archive and recover data reliably, leverage a 3rd-party archiving solution, such as a Salesforce replication or backup tool, which can provide the best of all worlds.
 It takes care of archiving and makes it easy to recover data to meet your RPO and RTO goals.
 These tools can also help keep your on-premise database schemas up-to-date, providing tight integrations.